 Sure it’s easy to stay hydrated when we’re working out and aware of the summer heat, but as winter comes, we forget that our bodies need adequate water to guard against illness and operate at maximum efficiency.
 Dehydration is to blame for the small cracks inside your nose that allow germs to enter easily, so drink up.

 3. Studies have shown that supplementing with Vitamin D is an immune booster.

-Natural germ fighting Vitamin D isn’t being produced in our bodies if we live in the Northern Hemisphere like it is in the warmer months, and our immune systems naturally drop.
-Also try to get some daily sunshine on your body.
-If you can find a wind blocked area on a sunny winter day, spend some time with minimal clothing on and enjoy a few minutes of natural sunlight.
+Natural germ fighting Vitamin D isn’t being produced in our bodies if we live in the Northern Hemisphere like it is in the warmer months and our immune systems naturally drop.
+Try to get some daily sunshine on your body.
+If you can find a wind blocked area on a sunny winter’s day, spend some time with minimal clothing on and enjoy a few minutes of natural sunlight.

 4. Eat with the season.

 Now is the time to gravitate towards warmer foods, as raw, cold salads have naturally lost their appeal.
 Make soups, stews, roasted vegetables and warm meals with foods naturally in season.
 Squash and root vegetables are perfect for this time of year, both rich in antioxidants and lush in color for bored winter eyes.
 If you’re a raw foodist, add warmth by using spices and eating more dehydrated foods.